supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_01_Configuring_security_in_Windows_Server.md

 1. Review the password assigned to SEA-SVR1 and note that it matches the one displayed in the **LAPS UI** tool.

    > **Note:** The value of the password is, in this case, enclosed in a pair of braces.

+### Review
+In this lab, you have completed:
+- Configured Windows Defender Credential Guard
+- Implemented LAPS.

+### You have successfully completed the lab